robmarkcole/robins-hassio-config/README.md

 This setup captures an image every second, saved as ```latest.jpg```, and is over-written every second.
 Additionally, on motion detection a time-stamped image is captured with format ```%v-%Y_%m_%d_%H_%M_%S-motion-capture.jpg```.

 ##### Home-Assistant config
 The image ```latest.jpg``` (updated and over-written every second) is displayed on the HA front-end using a [local-file camera](https://home-assistant.io/components/camera.local_file/).
-I also display the last motion captured image with a second file_sensor camera. **Note** that the image file (i.e. ```latest.jpg and MOTION.jpg```) must be present when HA starts as the component makes a check that the file exists.
+I also display the last motion captured image with a second file_sensor camera. **Note** that the image files (here ```latest.jpg and MOTION.jpg```) must be present when HA starts as the component makes a check that the file exists.
 Therefor if running for the first time I just copy some images into the ```/share/motion``` folder and name appropriately.

 ```yaml
 camera: